selfishprimate/gerillass-docs/content/docs/latest/text-gradient.md

 {{< featured type="Mixin" name="text-gradient" >}}

-Text Gradient mixin (also know as **CSS Gradient Text**) helps you to add a gradient overlay to a text element.
+**Text Gradient** Sass mixin (also know as **CSS Gradient Text**) helps you to add a gradient overlay to a text element.
 Provides a one-line method to set the gradient line's angle of direction, color values and the color-stop positions very easily.

 {{< hint info >}}
 A color-stop position can be defined by `length` or a `percentage` units.